Search Results for today

 Apply Today

-Serving Manitoba’s Equine Community for 50 years Register Today Manitoba Horse Council (MHC) is the not-for-profit organization representing clubs and individual members involved in equine activity in Manitoba.
+Serving Manitoba’s Equine Community for over 50 years Register Today The Manitoba Horse Council (MHC) acts as the provincial governing body for equestrian sport and industry, championing representation, promotion, and advancement of all equine interests.

 MEMBERSHIPS LEARN TO RIDE FACILITY ASK AN EXPERT EVENTS COACHING